GMPA Public Management

 2. Course Introduction

 To learn fundamental theories of public management and understand the methods to apply for work-site operations, and build the capacity of evidence-based policy making and evaluation, <Social Research Methods of Public Administration>, and <Statistical Analysis of Public Administration> courses are offered.
-For students who do not have sufficient knowledge about statistics, <Basic Statistics> is provided during the preliminary session as a pre-course

-<Theories of Global Public Administration> and <Theories of Public Policy and Institution> courses will make students understand public administration and public policy.
+<Theories of Global Public Administration> and <Theories of Global Public Policy and Institution> courses will make students understand public administration and public policy.

 (1) Basic Theories